On a Quadratic Relation Between Stanley-Wilf Limits and F\"{u}redi-Hajnal Limits: Introduction

 usually called the F\"uredi-Hajnal limit of $P$.
 The relationship between $s_P$ and $c_P$ has been studied extensively.
 Klazar showed that linear bounds for $\ex(n,P)$ imply exponential bounds for $S_P(n)$ by a contraction argument \cite{Klazar2000}.
 Cibulka sharpened this reduction and proved a universal quadratic inequality

 for all permutation matrices $P$ \cite{Cibulka2009}.

-The purpose of this note is to strengthen the constant in Cibulka's result to $F(c_P)$ which interpolates between the explicit constant $2.88$ and the asymptotic constant $\log 15 \approx 2.70805 \ldots$.
+The purpose of this note is to strengthen the constant in Cibulka's result to $F(c_P)$ which interpolates between the explicit constant $2.88$ and the asymptotic constant $\log 15 \approx 2.70805 \ldots$ (note all logarithms are natural throughout the manuscript).
 The number $15$ comes from a two-by-two block contraction in which each nonzero block has $2^4-1=15$ possible $0$-$1$ patterns.
 This is the basis of Klazar's argument \cite{Klazar2000} for a coarser version of Cibulka's inequality.
-Our argument for strengthening the constants comes from a similar process block contraction argument, but with larger block sizes.
+Our argument for strengthening the constants comes from a similar block contraction argument, but with larger block sizes.

 \begin{theorem} For $c>0$ define

 Then for every permutation matrix $P$ one has

 Moreover $F(c)=\log 15+o(1)$ as $c\to\infty$. \end{theorem}